 Advanced patterns have a lot of color changes and back stitches, use half and/or quarter stitches, may completely cover the design area in stitches, or may be worked on finer count fabric.
 It may also contain some specialty stitches.
 Dressmaker’s Daughter, and Quilted Garden are patterns that are more advanced.
 If you are looking for exquisite detail then check out these designers: Lavender and Lace, Mirabilia, and Heaven and Earth.
 Some people just collect the patterns from these designers, never intending to stitch them.
 If you do choose to stitch them, they’ll become treasured gifts to be handed down through generations.

 Then there are the challenging patterns.
 A lot of these patterns use only full cross stitches, no back stitching, but due to their size and continual color change, they can be challenging to stitch.
 Fractal patterns »

 Here are some special categories you may want to do.

 - We carry several different Scandinavian designs; some are on larger count fabrics.
 For example, Anette Eriksson

 - Some people enjoy stitching a pattern a month.
-Lizzie Kate has A Bit of (month) Flip It with buttons.
-(Jingle Flip-It)
+Lizzie Kate often has series or collections.

 There are several magazines devoted just to cross stitch.
 These are excellent resources for ideas, new patterns, and stitching tips.